Welcome to Year 5 –Autumn Term 2017

 Test them on their spellings and encourage all homework to be completed to a high standard.

-If you have any queries or questions please do not hesitate to come and talk to us.
+If you have any queries or questions, please do not hesitate to come and talk to us.

 The Mercury Class Team

-Mrs Jenkins, Mrs Board and Mrs Markley
+Mrs Jenkins, Mrs Buck and Mrs Markley